-All information on how to apply for visa's can be found on the UAntwerp Visa page.
+Information on how to apply for a visa can be found on the UAntwerp Visa page.
 Please note that the procedure described there does not apply to ICP Connect scholars.
 If you are receiving a ICP Connect scholarship, you will receive specific visa instructions from the ICP Connect scholarship office.